LalityaSawant/Berkley-ML-AI-Assignments-3/README.md

 In this application, we will explore a dataset from the UCI Machine Learning repository.
 The data is from a Portuguese banking institution and is a collection of the results of multiple marketing campaigns.
 Our goal is to compare the performance of 4 different classifiers (k-nearest neighbors, logistic regression, decision trees, and support vector machines) using this dataset.

 ### **Problem Statement:**
 The data is related to direct marketing campaigns (phone calls) of a Portuguese banking institution.
-The classification goal is to predict if the client will subscribe a term deposit (variable y).
+The classification goal is to predict if the client will subscribe to a term deposit (variable y).

+Solution notebook link: Practical_Application_Assignment_17_1.ipynb:
 To achieve this, a comprehensive analysis of the dataset is imperative.
 It includes below steps:

 **Data Cleaning:** A meticulous review of the dataset to identify and rectify any inconsistencies or inaccuracies.